AliBaheri/Safe-Reinforcement-Learning/README.md

 * **Virtual to real learnig**: Someone can learn a safe policy in a simulator (which is always safe), then transfer that policy into a real world.

+  * Challenges:
+    * How to deal with simulation dismatch?
+    * How to design a dafe controller?